High Availability Definition

 Typically, availability as a whole is expressed as a percentage of uptime.
 A highly available load balancer can achieve optimal operational performance through either a single-node deployment or through a deployment across a cluster.
 In a single-node deployment, a single load-balancing controller performs all administrative functions, as well as all analytics data gathering and processing.
 In a high availability load balancing cluster, additional nodes provide node-level redundancy for the load-balancing controller and maximize performance for CPU-intensive analytics functions.

-Does Avi Networks Offer Solutions for High Availability in Load Balancing?
+Does The VMware NSX Advanced Load Balancer Offer Solutions for High Availability in Load Balancing?

-Avi Networks offers a solution which can be configured for high availability load balancing in a number of different modes.
-Avi Controller High Availability provides node-level redundancy for Avi Controllers.
-A single Avi Controller is deployed as the leader node, then two additional Avi Controllers are added as follower nodes.
-Avi Service Engine High Availability provides service-engine-level redundancy within a service engine group.
+The VMware NSX Advanced Load Balancer offers a solution which can be configured for high availability load balancing in a number of different modes.
+Controller High Availability provides node-level redundancy for Controllers.
+A single Controller is deployed as the leader node, then two additional Controllers are added as follower nodes.
+Service Engine High Availability provides service-engine-level redundancy within a service engine group.
 If a service engine within the group fails, high availability heals the failure and compensates for the reduced site capacity.
-Read more about Avi’s Solutions for high availability in load balancing here: Overview of Avi Vantage High Availability.
+Read more about VMware NSX Advanced Load Balancer’s Solutions for high availability in load balancing here: Overview of VMware NSX Advanced Load Balancer.